srobo/docs/programming/getting_code_on_the_robot.md

 <img src="{{ site.baseurl }}/images/content/kit/zip_win10.jpg" alt="Screenshot for Windows 10" class="column half" />
 <img src="{{ site.baseurl }}/images/content/kit/zip_win11.png" alt="Screenshot for Windows 11" class="column half" />

-If you are on Windows 10 or older, you will need to use Send to &rarr; Compressed (zipped) folder
+If you are on Windows 10 or older, you will need to use Send to &rarr; Compressed (zipped) folder.

 ## macOS
 1. Open your code in Finder